Skip to contents

 head(xyz)

-We can easy rasterize this data as it is intentionally gridded data.that means we have in at a grid size of 100 by 100 meters a value.
+We can easily rasterize this data because it is intentionally gridded data. that means we have a value in at a grid size of 100 by 100 meters.

 require(RColorBrewer)